joshstevens19/rindexer/README.md

 nice to have:
 - look at the final unwraps
 - look into PK with tx hash and tx index and log index to make it unique and not have to worry about duplicates
+- add ability to add indexes to the database

 future features:
 - look into setting your own schema for the database using diesel